fzoli/Java/spring4-mvc-gradle-xml/README.md

 # Release

+Before build:\
+Change the version name in `gradle.properties`.\
+Commit, tag and push it.
+(Optionally do this on a release branch.)\
+Now your git working directory is clean.

 Execute:\
-`./gradlew buildAllProducts`
+`./gradlew clean buildAllProducts`

 That's all.
 You can find the outputs in each module.\
-Example for `sample` module: `modules/sample/build/output/sample`
+Example for `prodMySql` package module:\
+`packages/prodMySql/build/output/prodMySql`

 The WAR files are in the `webapps` directory.

 # More info

-[Gretty](http://akhikhl.github.io/gretty-doc/index.html) is the gradle plugin we use.
+- [Gretty](http://akhikhl.github.io/gretty-doc/): The gradle plugin that we use for build WARs.
+- [grgit](https://github.com/ajoberstar/grgit): The Groovy way to use Git.
+- [gradle-buildconfig-plugin](https://github.com/mfuerstenau/gradle-buildconfig-plugin): A gradle plugin that generates build configuration Java class.